Farmer Wellness Program Handout

 If you are feeling suicidal, contact the hotline or 9-1-1 immediately.

-Farmers and farm families can receive free, confidential and unlimited counseling sessions from a licensed mental health professional online or by phone through the Farmer Wellness Tele-Counseling Program.
-These sessions can be requested by contacting the 24/7 Farmer Wellness Hotline (1-888-901-2558) or Wisconsin Farm Center Helpline (1-800-942-2474).
+Farmers and their family members can receive free, confidential and unlimited sessions from a licensed mental health professional online or by phone.
+Sessions can be requested by contacting the 24/7 Farmer Wellness Helpline at (888) 901-2558.

-Through this program, farmers and farm families can obtain counseling services from a participating mental health provider in their local area at no cost.
-Vouchers can be requested by contacting the 24/7 Farmer Wellness Hotline or Wisconsin Farm Center Helpline.
+Farmers and farm family members can obtain in person counseling services from a participating mental health provider in their local area at no cost.
+Vouchers can be requested by contacting the Wisconsin Farm Center Helpline at (800) 942-2474.